 Hackbright Project: SafeRun

 SafeRun is a fitness tracker and running path generator, made with the nighttime runner in mind.
 The app renders a map and directions based on user-entered start and end points.
 Users may optionally view government data on existing streetlight outages.
 In response to such data, users may update their course to avoid unlit areas with a simple drag of the running path polyline; SafeRun will dynamically update the map and directions.
 After creating a course, users can save it for a future run, or add it to their run history, along with run metrics.
 The profile page displays workout data, including pace and distance over time, in chart format, giving users the ability to easily discern their run progress over time.

 Bekka studied Philosophy at UC San Diego.
-Her affinity for logic drew her to the LSAT and eventually law school, where she took up interests in criminal defense and intellectual property.
-She started taking courses in Java to better understand the facts of some IP cases, and in the process, programming quickly became her favorite hobby.
-When she realized not everyone reads up fractals for fun, or thinks UML diagrams are the cat’s meow, she figured all signs pointed to making a career pivot.
+Her affinity for logic drew her to the LSAT and eventually law school, where she pursued interests in criminal defense and intellectual property.
+When she began taking courses in Java to better understand the facts of some IP cases, programming quickly became her favorite hobby.
 She’s excited to be back in the Bay Area, and to continue learning and building.

 Hackbright Project: Pulse

 Pulse is a web application that helps people discover workout studios and fitness classes.
 Pulse displays details about the studios including the location, class types, and Yelp star rating, as well as ratings and tips generated by users.
 Users can create an account in order to review studios and instructors, save their favorite studios, and set weighted preferences in order to view an individualized score for each studio.